hackclub/jams/jams/batches/webOS/part-2/en-US.md

 Adding the background is surprisingly easy!

 1. Find your image (I'll be using a photo I took in Michigan)
-2. Drag it into Replit (the file manager)
+2. Drag it into the Codespaces file explorer
 3. On your body tag as the style property of `background-image: url(./NAME_OF_YOUR_IMAGE.png)`
 4. Adding `background-size: cover;` to the body to make the size of the image fit the screen.
 5. If your image still isn't quite fitting, add height: 100vh as a property to your body.
 This will make the height of the background 100% of the vertical height of your browser.